Branding Project Overview

 - Ginkgo Leaf / Tree

-- Giving Voice Foundation all spelled out
+- Giving Voice Foundation fully spelled out

 - GV as an icon

-- Mixture of the two
+- …or a mixture of the two

 Round 2

 - Fonts needed to be thinner and cleaner looking.
+Clean became the principal focus.

-- Not 100% in love with anything yet.
+- No one was 100% in love with anything yet.

-There are busier leaf concepts, but the ones that really stuck out where the clean brain + leaf + speech bubble icons towards the end.
+We played with busier leaf concepts, but the ones that really stuck out were the clean brain + leaf + speech bubble icons towards the end of the gallery above.
+When I sent the next round off to them, it was love at first sight.

 Round 3